 The project is funded by the National Institute of Health and Care Research (NIHR).

 Yes.
 All information we collect will be kept secure and in confidence.

 For more information about how we keep your information safe, please see our Privacy Notice.

-Parents will be asked to complete some questionnaires, which includes questions about how much their child experiences anxiety, information about their family and some additional questions about their child’s health, feelings, behaviour and use of services, and their health.
+Parents will be asked to complete some initial questionnaires which include questions about how much their child experiences anxiety, information about their family and some additional questions about their child’s health, feelings, behaviour, and about their health and their family’s use of services.
 We will also ask for their contact details so we can get in touch.

-We will also ask some parents and children to take part in separate interviews or discussion groups.
+We will also ask some parents (and children) to take part in separate interviews about their experiences of the project.
 Parents can find out more here.

 Teachers will be asked to complete some short questionnaires about each child in their class who is taking part.
 Questionnaires will take a few minutes per child.

 We will also ask teachers to provide some background information about themselves.